The phrase fight fire with fire means to retaliate with a similar form of attack that was used against you.

 The Origin Of ‘Fight Fire With Fire’

-That’s right, using water is not always the best way to combat a raging inferno, sometimes other techniques are needed for success.
-One of these techniques that firefighters use, as mentioned above, is literally what the phrase states: they will fight fire by making their own.
-Yes, heat against heat!
+The origin of this phrase is believed to come from firefighters, who literally fight fire with fire depending on what method the situation calls for.
+That’s right, water is not always the best way to combat a raging inferno, sometimes other techniques are needed for success.
+One of these techniques that firefighters use is exactly what the phrase says—they fight against a fire by making their own.
+Heat against heat!

 How does it work?
 The name of this technique is called backfiring and firemen typically use it to help control violent forest fires.
 From what I understand, the strategy involves intentionally setting a fire in front of the oncoming primary fire in order to burn away any nearby timber and other flammable material in the area.
 That way, once the primary fire reaches that area, it will have nothing left to fuel itself.
 This prevents the primary fire from advancing any further and eventually it goes out.

 Okay then.
 Now, let’s talk about how old this saying is.
 The phrase makes an appearance in print as early as 1826, in the Richmond Enquirer newspaper:

 “The canal owners must fight fire with fire, by introducing the use of steam boats on their canals;—or rail-roads will supersede in a considerable degree the use of water-carriage.”